Collards Manual

 3.1.2 Markdown Extensions

-are highlighted by Colorize by default but Pygments can be used instead
+highlighted by Colorize but Pygments or Chroma can be used instead

-by throwing the following snippet in one of your init files:
+by throwing one of the following snippets in your init files:

 (setf 3bmd-code-blocks:*renderer* :pygments)